jbaars/Batt_Sust_Model/example notebooks/Example publication - integrated modelling/log_file.md

 This is usually indicative of a modelling error.
 To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute gwp (type=<class 'pyomo.core.base.var.ScalarVar'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.var.AbstractScalarVar'>).
+Implicitly replacing the Component attribute material_balance_waste (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>).
 This is usually indicative of a modelling error.
 To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute cost (type=<class 'pyomo.core.base.var.ScalarVar'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.var.AbstractScalarVar'>).
+Implicitly replacing the Component attribute material_balance_waste (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>).
 This is usually indicative of a modelling error.
 To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute performance (type=<class 'pyomo.core.base.var.ScalarVar'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.var.AbstractScalarVar'>).
+Implicitly replacing the Component attribute material_balance (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>).
 This is usually indicative of a modelling error.
 To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute C_cost (type=<class 'pyomo.core.base.constraint.ScalarConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.AbstractScalarConstraint'>).
+Implicitly replacing the Component attribute material_balance_waste (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.IndexedConstraint'>).
 This is usually indicative of a modelling error.
 To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute C_gwp (type=<class 'pyomo.core.base.constraint.ScalarConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.AbstractScalarConstraint'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute C_performance (type=<class 'pyomo.core.base.constraint.ScalarConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.AbstractScalarConstraint'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute O_gwp (type=<class 'pyomo.core.base.objective.ScalarObjective'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.objective.ScalarObjective'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute O_cost (type=<class 'pyomo.core.base.objective.ScalarObjective'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.objective.ScalarObjective'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute O_performance (type=<class 'pyomo.core.base.objective.ScalarObjective'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.objective.ScalarObjective'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute gwp (type=<class 'pyomo.core.base.var.ScalarVar'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.var.AbstractScalarVar'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute cost (type=<class 'pyomo.core.base.var.ScalarVar'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.var.AbstractScalarVar'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute performance (type=<class 'pyomo.core.base.var.ScalarVar'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.var.AbstractScalarVar'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute epi (type=<class 'pyomo.core.base.var.ScalarVar'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.var.AbstractScalarVar'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute C_cost (type=<class 'pyomo.core.base.constraint.ScalarConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.AbstractScalarConstraint'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute C_gwp (type=<class 'pyomo.core.base.constraint.ScalarConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.AbstractScalarConstraint'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute C_performance (type=<class 'pyomo.core.base.constraint.ScalarConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.AbstractScalarConstraint'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute C_epi (type=<class 'pyomo.core.base.constraint.ScalarConstraint'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.constraint.AbstractScalarConstraint'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute O_gwp (type=<class 'pyomo.core.base.objective.ScalarObjective'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.objective.ScalarObjective'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute O_cost (type=<class 'pyomo.core.base.objective.ScalarObjective'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.objective.ScalarObjective'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute O_performance (type=<class 'pyomo.core.base.objective.ScalarObjective'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.objective.ScalarObjective'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().

-Implicitly replacing the Component attribute O_EPI (type=<class 'pyomo.core.base.objective.ScalarObjective'>) on block battery_design_model with a new Component (type=<class 'pyomo.core.base.objective.ScalarObjective'>).
-This is usually indicative of a modelling error.
-To avoid this warning, use block.del_component() and block.add_component().
+No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument.

+No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument.

+No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument.

+No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument.

+No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument.

+No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument.

+No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument.